Top-5 ways to tackle personal loan debt

 5. If you're in serious debt, get independent advice

 Following on from that, there are options such as individual voluntary arrangements (IVAs), where you come to an agreement to repay your debts over a set period of time, or a debt relief order (DRO), which means some debts will be written off immediately and any remaining debts will be written off after a year.
 There is also the possibility of entering into bankruptcy.
 None of these options should be entered into lightly, with all of them having a dramatic impact on your overall financial health and your ability to borrow in the future.
-With this in mind, make sure you get advice.
-These organisations all offer free, independent debt advice:
+With this in mind, make sure you get some free, independent advice.
+These organisations all offer a free debt-help service: